Setting the Scheduling Rule for a Workload

 How It Works

 The scheduling rule of a service is delivered to the Kubernetes cluster mainly through YAML.
 The affinity and anti-affinity mechanism of Kubernetes will cause the Pods to be scheduled according to the specific rule.
-Fore more information about Kubernetes' affinity and anti-affinity mechanism, click here.
+For more information on the Affinity and anti-affinity mechanism of Kubernetes, you can View Details .